 Estimated Resupply Dates

-- Arbor Pharmaceuticals has imported Nitronal 1 mg/mL 25 mL ampules and 50 mL vials available.
+- Arbor Pharmaceuticals is importing Nitronal 1 mg/mL 25 mL ampules and 50 mL vials as needed.
 Orders for this product must be placed with your wholesaler and product will be supplied by Cardinal SPD, ASD Specialty, or McKesson Specialty.5

 - Hospira has all nitroglycerin injection products on back order and the company cannot estimate a release date.2

 Implications for Patient Care